I was born in the Wild Wild West.

 I was fast, but age had dulled my reflexes.

-I couldn’t match my opponent’s speed, and
+I couldn’t match my opponent’s speed.

 wanting me to suffer a slow and painful death.